waikato-datamining/image-dataset-converter-paddle/plugins/from-paddle-ic.md

                         Path to the text file(s) listing the text files to use; Supported placeholders: {HOME}, {CWD}, {TMP}
                         (default: None)
+  --resume_from RESUME_FROM
-  -m FILE, --id_label_map FILE
+                        Glob expression matching the file to resume from, e.g., '*/012345.txt' (default: None) -m FILE, --id_label_map FILE
                         The mapping between label ID and text (ID <space>
                         text); Supported placeholders: {HOME}, {CWD}, {TMP}